rebelsky/sams-assorted-musings-reflections/index-by-topic.md

 [Thinking the best of other people](thinking-the-best.html) (Essay #55)

-> One of the best lessons I learned from Freda Rebelsky.
+> One of the best lessons I learned from Freda and Bill Rebelsky.

 Rants
 -----